-is John Lennon
+is the fifth studio album by John Lennon

-, which has become Lennon's Signature Song
+, released in 1971.
+It is best known for the iconic title track "Imagine", which has become Lennon's Signature Song

 - Answer Song: "How Do You Sleep?" (see "The Reason You Suck" Speech below).

-- Apologises a Lot: "I'm just a jealous guy".
+- Apologises a Lot: "Jealous Guy"

 - The Cameo: George Harrison plays guitar on some tracks on this album.